learn-academy-2021-charlie/week-2-assessment-hroulston/interview-questions.md

 3. React state: It is an object that is managed within a component.
 The object will determine how the component renders and behaves.

-4. Component invocation/call:
+4. Component invocation/call: Components can get called by other components.
+Components can be nested in another component and contain actions that changes the parent component state thus invoking a method in the parent component.
+Whew that was a mouthful.

 5. DOM Events: It is when a user clicks on an HTML element and executes code within JavaScript.
 Some examples are a mouse click or when an image loads on a page.